ztickm/cvpdf-slides/slides.md

 ```

 # 1. LET'S LOOK AT A GLOSSARY
-- **Career Data** : All information related an individual's profesionnal identity, including : work history, education, projects, and contact information
+- **Career Data**: All information related to an individual's professional identity, including: work history, education, projects, and contact information.
-- **CIS** : (Career Information System): I'll refer to all systems that handle the career data of an individual as CIS, these systems include ATSs(Applicant Tracking Systems), Career Websites / Apps, Professional Social Networks, etc.
+- **CIS**: (Career Information System): I'll refer to all systems that handle the career data of an individual as CIS.
+These systems include ATSs (Applicant Tracking Systems), career websites/apps, professional social networks, etc.

 ---